Amin-MAG/My-Notes/Nginx.md

 > Remember to put `index.html` in the selected directory, otherwise, you get a 403 error.

+> To validate your changes, you can use the `sudo nginx -t` command.

 to serve some kind of data in a completely different location:

 ```bash